 Similarly, despite missing several pulls during the 2014/15 season, she managed two competition wins of highest percentage of bodyweight pulled, placed 8th out of 27 qualifying dogs in the overall championship, and pulled a new personal best of over 29x her bodyweight.

-Harry was a tad over-enthusiastic so we started off slowly, concentrating on learning the techniques involved in this and seemed to very much enjoy it, and by the last two Novice Classes of the 2013/14 season he pulled the maximum weight of 1000lb as if he were in Competition with no issues.
+Harry on the other hand was a tad over-enthusiastic so we started off slowly, concentrating on learning the techniques involved in this and seemed to very much enjoy it, and by the last two Novice Classes of the 2013/14 season pulled the maximum weight of 1000lb as if he were in Competition with no issues.

 He had his first competition in October 2014, and I am pleased to report that from his first 4 competitions he not only earned his WWPD title in back to back pulls, but on his third and fourth attempts pulled over 23x his bodyweight to earn one WWPDX leg and two WWPDA legs.
 The efforts of his work this season meant he went on to come 2nd in the Overall Allerton Park Championship 61-80lb class, and ended the season with a pull of 24x his bodyweight to earn a 2nd WWPDX / 3rd WWPDA leg and a new Personal Best of 1800lb.

-Dylan is a new challenge in the chute, showing clear strength and aptitidue for the sport, but wanting to do everything at 100MPH and demonstrating that signature cheeky, stubborn streak when things don't go his way.
-For now he is in novice class, till he learns to take things more steadily, but I am certainly looking forward to his competitive future.
+Dylan was the first of our Greenlands to have a try at weightpull, and presented a new challenge showing clear strength and aptitidue for the sport but wanting to do everything at 100MPH and demonstrating that signature cheeky, stubborn streak when things don't go his way.